irobertson/annotation-constraints/README.md

 1. Make sure both **annotation-constraints** and your new `Verifier` class are on the classpath during compilation.

 Note: Custom `Verifier`s cannot be executed in the same compilation unit in which they are declared (which makes sense because they have yet to be compiled).
+This does not prevent `Verifier`s from being declared in the same compilation unit as the annotation(s) they verify, it only prevents them from being exercised against that same compilation unit.

 ### Example of writing your own constraint